cisagov/cset/README.md

     5. [Create Database User](https://github.com/cisagov/cset#create-database-user)
 2. Open CSET with Visual Studio.
 3. Select `CSETWeb_Api.sin` for project file.
-4. Open `Web.config` and change the settings in `connectionStrings` according to [CSET Configuration](https://github.com/cisagov/cset#cset-configuration)
+4. Open `appsettings.json` in the CSETWebCore.Api project and change the settings in `connectionStrings` according to [CSET Configuration](https://github.com/cisagov/cset#cset-configuration).
-5. Build solution and run within Visual Studio by selecting  the play button on the top with "IIS Express"
+5. Build solution and run within Visual Studio by selecting the play button on the top with "CSETWeb_ApiCore" selected.

 ![](img/figApiRun.png)